 Additionally, for certain MBS pools that do have pre-payment privileges, Alterna Savings may enter into additional transactions which, together with the MBS sale transaction allow the transfer of the contractual right to receive the residual cash flows from the mortgages and transfer substantially all of the risks and rewards of ownership, including credit, interest rate, prepayment and other price risks.
 These transactions are derecognized from the consolidated balance sheets when the derecognition criteria in note 2(i)(iii) is met.
 Refer to note 19 for income generated from securitization activity.

+(000s) 31 Dec 2023 31 Dec 2022

+Mortgages securitized:

-(000s) 31 Dec 2022 31 Dec 2021 Mortgages securitized: On-balance sheet (and included in loans) \$1,801,366 \$1,219,176 Off-balance sheet 14.
-OTHER LIABILITIES 1,183,338 1,544,639 a) AMOUNTS RECOGNIZED IN THE CONSOLIDATED BALANCE SHEETS
+On-balance sheet (and included in loans) \$2,221,397 \$1,801,366

+Off-balance sheet \$1,055,167 \$1,183,338